telerik/winforms-docs/editors/spineditor/design-time.md

 The __Smart Tag__ of __RadSpinEditor__ lets you quickly access common tasks involved with and customizing the layout or setting the theme.

->caption Figure 1: The Smart Tag of RadColorBox
+>caption Figure 1: The Smart Tag of RadSpinEditor

 ![editors-spineditor-design-time001](images/editors-spineditor-design-time001.png)